Space-Capsule/UnityBluetoothPlugin.github/README.md

    (1) add "Privacy - Bluetooth Always Usage Description" for Key.

-   (2) and Type "Using BLE" or anythigns you want for Value.
+   (2) and Type "Using BLE" or anything you want for Value.

 <img alt="Privacy BLE" src="PrivacySetting.png" />